RESTful Web Service Tutorial

 }

-1. Click the button on the endpoint toolbar.
+getPets endpoint on the left hand panel. button on the endpoint toolbar.

-2. Select the option Basic on the Authentication drop down box, click the button next to this and enter the credentials:
+addPet endpoint in the left hand panel. button next to this and enter the credentials:

 Password: bloggs